marwahsparsh24/Air-Quality/README.md

 ModelDeployment/, ModelDevelopment/, ModelLogging/, ModelMonitoring/: Directories for managing different stages of the model lifecycle, from development to deployment.

+test/:                            Contains test cases required to run after datapipeline using GitHub-Actions

 README.md:                        Project documentation file.

+## DVC

+DVC is configured when data file is loaded initially in the gcs bucket configured remotely on GCP cloud and when modifications are executed locally the changes will be reflected in gcp cloud after dvc push.
+Latest file need to be fetched before executing data pipeline in the cloud composer.
+For now, we have configured dvc on cloud but data pipeline is executed in airflow locally, will be used once we setup the cloud composer data pipeline.

 ## Data Pipeline Steps